divio/divio-cloud-docs/background/maintenance.rst

 Cloudshift region migration
 ------------------------------

-Moving your project from one region to another requires a *cloudshift* migration operation.
+Moving your application from one region to another requires a *cloudshift* migration operation.
 As well as entailing a short downtime, it may also require amending external services such as DNS that need to identify the application.

 The region migration operation will be performed during a maintenance window.

 In the case of DNS changes, we advise reducing DNS TTLs well in advance of the migration, so that when DNS entries are changed, disruption is minimised.

-Note that a cloudshift operation deploys any outstanding commits on the project's environments, *even if they were not previously deployed*.
+Note that a cloudshift operation deploys any outstanding commits on the application's environments, *even if they were not previously deployed*.